Safe Return to In-Person Instruction & Continuity of Services Plan

 District response on continuity of services:

-Continuity of services for all Spartanburg School District Seven students will be a priority for the 2021-2022 school year.
+Continuity of services for all Spartanburg School District Seven students continues to be a priority.
 District Seven will implement evidence-based strategies and programs to address the academic and social-emotional needs of our students at all levels.
-District Seven will also support our faculty and staff by providing an Employee Assistance Program (EAP) through MYgroup for free and confidential assessments, short-term counseling, referrals, and follow-up services to employees and family members.
+District Seven also supports our faculty and staff by providing an Employee Assistance Program (EAP) through MYgroup for free and confidential assessments, short-term counseling, referrals, and follow-up services to employees and family members.

-Spartanburg School District Seven has offered face-to-face instruction to all students in grades K-12 since August 2020 by using both a hybrid model at the upper grades and a face-to-face “family” classrooms model in all elementary schools.
+Spartanburg School District Seven offered face-to-face instruction to all students in grades K-12 from August - December 2020 by using both a hybrid model at the upper grades and a face-to-face “family” classrooms model in all elementary schools.
 The hybrid model transitioned to fully face-to-face, five days a week in January 2021.
-For the 2021-2022 school year, instruction will be face-to-face five days a week for all students in grades K-12.
+For the 2022-2023 school year, instruction will be face-to-face five days a week for all students in grades K-12.
 District 7 will also offer a virtual option for grades 3 – 12 in collaboration with the Spartanburg County Public Virtual Program.

 The district’s Academic Recovery plan is based on student assessment data which has been analyzed to determine the extent of learning loss.
-In response to the data, District Seven will use the iReady diagnostic tool to create individualized learning pathways to address learning loss.
-Students will work toward reaching “stretch goals” to accelerate learning and close the gaps in their learning.
-In addition, the district's Multi-tiered Systems of Support (MTSS) framework will be used to provide additional support and interventions for our students as we strive for “catch up growth” throughout the 2021-2022 school year.
-High school students will receive additional tutoring, content recovery and credit recovery to help ensure students are on track to graduate from high school on time.
+In response to the data, District Seven uses the iReady diagnostic tool to create individualized learning pathways for students.
+Students work toward reaching “stretch goals” to accelerate learning and close the gaps in their learning.
+In addition, the district's Multi-tiered Systems of Support (MTSS) framework will be used to provide additional support and interventions for our students as we strive for “catch up growth” throughout the school year.
+High school students receive additional tutoring, content recovery and credit recovery to help ensure students are on track to graduate from high school on time.
+The district implemented the BELL Program, an evidenced-based summer school curriculum that maximizes academic growth, during summer 2021 and this program is continuing.
 District Seven will work to ensure our graduates are college and career ready and meet the expectations of the Profile of the South Carolina Graduate.

 SOCIAL EMOTIONAL NEEDS